Lovecraft Country (novel): Jekyll in Hyde Park

-Ruby (Letitia's sister) is approached by Caleb Braithwaite with a proposal.
+Ruby (Letitia's sister) is approached by Caleb Braithwhite with a proposal.
 He needs someone to do odd jobs for him and also keep an eye on The Winthrop House.
 In return, he will give her a potion that will turn her into a beautiful red-haired white woman for a period of time.
 Ruby tries this and discovers it is real.
 She explores parts of Chicago as a white woman with freedom she never would have had as a black woman.
 She agrees to work for Caleb in this fashion.

 One of the jobs he has her do is attend a meeting of representatives of different sorcerer lodges from around the country, in disguise as the red-head (whom Ruby has named Hillary).
 There Caleb proposes to each lodge that they join forces, form a sort of union between them, to share knowledge and help each other.
 When asked who would lead this union, he suggests that they all meet back in Chicago in a few months on Midsummer's Day for a contest.
 Whoever has the strongest alchemy to display to the others, gets the title of their leader.

 Later, Ruby discovers that the potion is being made from the blood of a woman in a coma who Caleb keeps nearly frozen in a glass coffin in his basement.
 Ruby says she wants nothing more to do with him, but cannot bring herself to leave.
 The story ends with Caleb asking her to be sure of what she wants.

 The Narrow House

-Caleb Braithwaite asks Atticus and Montrose to find Henry Winthrop, the son of Hiram Winthrop.
+Caleb Braithwhite asks Atticus and Montrose to find Henry Winthrop, the son of Hiram Winthrop.
 Henry took some of his father's books when he ran away, including his notebooks, and Caleb wants them.
 Atticus and Montrose embark on a journey to Aken, Illinois, where Henry is rumored to be.
 However, they soon find that since Henry ran off with a black woman who used to work at his father's house, they were both killed by a racist mob.
 At their house, Montrose meets the ghosts of Henry and his wife's family, who relive the last day of their lives every day (including the murder).
 Montrose finds Hiram's books, but decides to tell Caleb they found nothing there.